Automating coordinate validation with Python and Shapely

 return df

 Embedding this validation routine directly into the ingestion layer prevents malformed geometries from contaminating spatial joins or network analysis.
-When processing large-scale retail portfolios, wrap the batch function within a streaming ETL framework or schedule it via cloud-native orchestration.
 For teams scaling this validation across distributed storage layers, aligning the output schema with Location Intelligence Architecture & Data Foundations ensures consistent metadata tagging before data lands in geospatial data lakes or relational warehouses.